jay-depot/battman/README.md

 `battman --defaults` - Reset the thresholds to 60% and 40%.

+### Desktop Entry:

+For now, I've included a desktop file `battman-charge-full.desktop` that can be assigned to a panel icon.
+It depends on kdialog to display the output of `battman --charge-full-now` for the moment.

+Feel free to copy and customize that file to work in your own desktop environment, but I do recommend keeping the original file around for reference in case I push updates to it.

+### Actual Desktop Support:

+Coming soon, at least for KDE Plasma.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.